 So, take a minute to think and ask yourself—“ Am I managing my own finances well?”

 If not, complete that task first.
 You will be glad and feel empowered.

-I’m sure now you go an answer to the question – What Does a Financial Advisor Do?
+I’m sure now you got an answer to the question – What does a financial advisor do?